Skip to content

 Ready to run Egeria?

 • Planning Guide - The planning guide describes how to plan your Egeria installation and the development of the metadata definitions that will drive its use.
+Part of this planning process makes use of the following catalogs:

-• Connector catalog - the connector catalog provides a list of connectors available for Egeria.
+• Connector Catalog - the connector catalog provides a list of connectors available for Egeria.

 • Migration Guide - Egeria strives to maintain compatibility of APIs and file formats from release to release.
 The migration guide covers techniques to migrate aspects of Egeria where compatibility between releases was not possible..